stellio-hub/stellio-docs/docs/API_walkthrough.md

 '
 ```

-* We can also update the beehive humidity:
+* We can also update the humidity of the beehive:

 ```shell
 http PATCH http://localhost:8080/ngsi-ld/v1/entities/urn:ngsi-ld:BeeHive:01/attrs \